Live commercial pilots to find a people and planet friendly growth model

 This provides both income and certainty for the herders/farmers and makes regeneration valuable.
 By having brands engage directly with herders the relationship becomes a partnership, not transactional.
 Further it ensures impeccable source of origin credentials for the brands.

 Ensuring herder livelihoods so that they can restore the ecosystem internalises impact into our business model.
 The activities and costs of regeneration shape the product mix and the consumer proposition.
 This hardwires impact into the business in a way that we believe has not been done before.
+The business becomes the engine of integration.

 What we do - 3: product - products to restore ecosystems